kasei/kineo/README.md

 ### Query

-A simple line-based query format (equivalent to a subset of SPARQL) allows querying the data.

-Triple patterns can be joined and results filtered (with expressions encoded in postfix notation):
+Querying of the data can be done using SPARQL:

 ```
 % cat geo.rq